Gooseberry Season

 Summary of Gooseberry Season

-• Gooseberry Season” As a Representative of Callousness: The poet opens the poem with a narrator stating that something reminds him something happened a few days back about the man who comes to him to stay with him.
-The narrator tells about him that he has lost his job, has left a note to his wife and brother, and locked his dog in the coal bunker before coming to them.
-They have made him comfortable but he continues sleeping until Monday and then hangs up with them until they are fed up with his presence.
-And to top it all, he has been enjoying their hospitality without a word of thanks.
-He has not paid them anything while the host states that he has been spending everything on him, while he was just casually mentioning gooseberry sorbet to make fun of the host.
+• Gooseberry Season” As a Representative of Callousness: The narrator states that something reminds of an incident that had happened a few days ago.
+It was about the man who comes to him to stay with him as a guest.
+The visitor had lost his job.
+So he had left a note to his wife and brother, and locked his dog in the coal bunker before visiting the narrator.
+They have made him comfortable but he continues sleeping until Monday and then spends time with them until they are fed up with his presence.
+And to top it all, he has been enjoying their hospitality without expressing gratitude to the host.
+He has not paid them anything neither for the food nor boarding while the host was spending their resources on him.
+To their surprise, he casually mentions gooseberry sorbet to make fun of the host.
 The host does not take it lightly and the entire family musters up the courage to kill him, making him “between something and nothing.”
 After that, they load him to throw his body on the country boundary and then forget about him.
-However, someday he sees gooseberry in the season and this incident comes to his mind when the entire family members share gooseberry sorbet, throwing the incident into oblivion forever.
-He just mentions it due to the season of gooseberry.
+However, someday the host sees gooseberry in the season.
+The incident comes to his mind when the entire family members share gooseberry sorbet, throwing the incident into oblivion forever.
+He just mentions it because of the season of gooseberry.

-literary devices often bring variety into simple poetic pieces.
-Their appropriate helps the readers to sense the real message of the poet.
-Simon Armitage has also used some literary devices in “Gooseberry Season” whose analysis is as follows.
+literary devices often bring variety into simple literary works, adding sense to the hidden message of the poet.
+Simon Armitage also used some literary devices, and the analysis is as follows.

-2. Alliteration: Alliteration is the repetition of consonant sounds in the same line such as the sound /w/ in “week went”, the sound of /s/ in “smooth seedless” and the sound of /w/ in “weight whatever.”
+2. Alliteration: Alliteration is the repetition of consonant sounds in the same line.
+For example, the sound /w/ in “week went”, the sound of /s/ in “smooth seedless” and the sound of /w/ in “weight whatever.”

 3. Enjambment: It is defined as a thought in verse that does not come to an end at a line break; rather, it rolls over to the next line.
 For example;